Waikato United FC: History

-1994 would prove to be a very forgettable year for the club.
-It performed poorly in the Northern pool only finishing 6th and thus missing out on national football.
-It fared no better in the Chatham Cup being knocked out at home in a memorable game against Central United in the third round.
+In 1994 the club finished 6th in the Northern pool and thus missing out on national football.
+In the Chatham Cup it was knocked out at home in a memorable game against Central United in the third round.
 The game went through to penalties after the extra time score finishing 5–5.
 Central held its nerve and won 5–4 on penalties.